AdamPaternostro/Training-Azure-DevOps/README.md

 5. In QA disable the ARM task
 6. Clone Prod
 7. Rename cloned Stage to Prod-Swap and Edit
-8. Delete the ARM task from Prod-Swap Stage
+8. Delete/Remove the ARM task from Prod-Swap Stage
-9. Delete the Web Deploy task from Prod-Swap Stage
+9. Delete/Remove the Web Deploy task from Prod-Swap Stage
 10. Edit the Prod stage
-11. Delete the Swap Slots task (we only want this task in the Prod-Swap stage)
+11. Delete/Remove the Swap Slots task (we  want this task just in the Prod-Swap stage)
 12. Save and Run a release

 ### Add conditions
-1. Added a variable called DeployARMTemplate and set the value to false
+1. Added a variable called DeployARMTemplate and set the value to "false".
+Leave the scope set to "Release" which means the value applies to all stages.
 2. For each stage
    - Enable the ARM template
    - Edit the step